Mise en Scene. It’s a fancy looking phrase that you’ve seen floating around many film-related articles. It creates an immediate sense of film wisdom.

 This may have just been everyone trying to sit as close to Bill Murray as possible.

-There’s too many possibilities to count.
+There are too many possibilities to count.
 Actors standing versus sitting brings a certain level of confidence.
 Actors smaller in view makes them appear weak.

 That's a wrap